Amruth-varsh/Email-Classification-for-Support-Team-/README.md

-# Email Classification System
+# Email Classification for Support Team

-This project implements an email classification system for a company's support team.
+This project implements an email classification for Support Team for a company's support team.
 The system categorizes incoming support emails into predefined categories while masking personal information (PII) before processing.

 ## Features